SPIX23/shaiya-solutions/ep4/readme.md

 * ct file that will remove the code that keeps guards from detecting a character in stealth mode

+* ct files that disable the /iclear, /eclear, and /warning commands

 **notes**

 * some of the ct files are combinations of multiple scripts that need to be separated before assembling